-The corner of Main and Lyman Streets in Springfield, around 1938-1939.
-Image courtesy of the Springfield Preservation Trust.
+The Agawam National Bank building, at the corner of Main and Lyman Streets in Springfield, around 1892.
+Image from Picturesque Hampden (1892).

 This building was completed in 1870 to house the Agawam National Bank, which had been established in 1846 and had previously occupied an older building here on this spot.
 The new building was designed by Henry H. Richardson, a young architect who would go on to become one of the leading American architects of the late 19th century.
 Although best-known today for Romanesque-style churches, railroad stations, and government buildings, Richardson’s early works included a mix of relatively modest houses and commercial building, many of which bore little resemblance to his later masterpieces.

 Richardson’s first commission had been the Church of the Unity here in Springfield, which he had earned in part because of a college classmate, James A. Rumrill, whose father-in-law, Chester W. Chapin, was one of the leading figures within the church.
 Chapin was also the president of the Western Railroad, and when the railroad needed a new office building, Richardson received the commission without even having to enter a design competition.
 This building, which stood just a hundred yards to the north of here, was completed in 1867, and two years later he was hired to design a new building for the Agawam National Bank.
 In what was likely not a coincidence, Chapin had been the founder of this bank, and by the late 1860s, Richardson’s friend James A. Rumrill was sitting on its board of directors.